-If you are missing one or more teeth, Dr. Abraham Stein of The Stein Center for Advanced Dentistry can work with you to restore health and function to your smile.
-We provide an extensive range of tooth replacement options for patients who are missing one or more of their natural teeth.
-As a highly trained prosthodontist, Dr. Stein has dedicated many years to advancing his skill and knowledge in the restoration and replacement of the natural teeth.
+If you’re missing one or more teeth, Dr. Abraham Stein of The Stein Center for Advanced Dentistry can work with you to restore health and function to your smile.
+We provide an extensive range of tooth replacement options if you’re missing one or more natural teeth.
+A dental bridge in our Skokie, IL, dental office can close gaps in your smile.

+As a highly trained prosthodontist, Dr. Stein has dedicated many years to advancing his skill and knowledge in tooth restoration and replacement.
 After an in-depth examination, Dr. Stein can determine if a dental bridge or another type of restoration is right for your smile.
-Visit our Skokie, IL dentist office to explore your tooth replacement options.
+Visit our Skokie, IL, dentist office to explore your tooth replacement options.

 Common Types of Dental Bridges